dnshio/dnshio.github.io/_posts/2016-09-22-phpspec-is-a-bloody-nightmare.md

 {% endhighlight %}

-You just noticed that you started describing behaviour of `CrunkJuiceFactory` and making claims about what it will do even before you wrote anything.
-You can now start to write your `Bullshit` behaviour without having to write too much other bullshit.
+You just noticed that you started describing behaviour of `CrunkJuiceFactory` and making claims about what it will do before you even thought about implementing it.
+This is great for productivity because you don't have to write both classes in parallel.

-So... it's kindda nice.
-So you become dependant on it.
-But with any shit that gets you hooked, you eventually come to find yourself in that moment of overdose where you are like **_"WTF dawg???"_**.
+But how does that even work??
+This witchcraft makes you productive but unless you understand the underlying mechanics of the framework, you will run in to problems.
+Essentially, PhpSpec makes heavy use of another buzzword. **Reflection**.

+Reflection allows PhpSpec to get a description of the object and the dependencies that you are trying to test.
+And using this information, PhpSpec creates stunt doubles of your objects which it pushes through your test subject.
+And this stunt double essentially intercepts calls made from your test subject to it and then returns values that you have mocked.
+This is what you did when you described `$cjFactory->getJuice()->willReturn(5);`.

+All this stuff sounds great!
+Why the damn rant?
+Well, the problem is that this makes it very difficult to test your tests.
-That moment in PhpSpec happens when you are testing your tests.
-Spec gets fucking weird here because it's doing shit load of magic and you just don't understand any of that shit because you never needed to.
-One such problem is when you are testing some code that you have wrapped around a `try .. catch` block coz you are a G and you don't run away from your exceptions.
+Spec gets weird when you are testing some code that you have wrapped around a `try .. catch` block.

-If you cause a PhpSpec error, inside a try catch block in your subject (like making a call to a method that you didn't describe in the spec) then you are going to spend fucking hours trying to figure why PhpSpec keep running forever and eventually die without giving you any bacon.
+If you cause a PhpSpec error, inside a try catch block in your subject (like making a call to a method that you didn't describe in the spec) then you are going to spend hours trying to figure out why PhpSpec keep running forever and eventually die without giving you any bacon.
 Or anything for that matter.

 Let me explain better: